TheWalruzz/godot-sx/README.md

 ### Scan operator
 Sx allows for scanning and buffering incoming values inside a stateful operator.
-This operator behavves similar to reduce() in functional programming.
+This operator behaves similarly to `reduce()` in functional programming.

 ```gdscript
 signal numbers(value: int)